 This command is an easy way to navigate between all exit points of a function.
 You can find this command if you invoke Navigate To on the name of a function, getter or setter of a property, the name of constructor,

 yield statements as well as on the closing bracket of a function with

 void return type

 If there is only one exit point, ReSharper navigates directly there.
 If there are several exit points, each of them is highlighted with blue.

 The highlights are also duplicated with blue markers on the marker bar on the right.
 Checking these markers may be helpful if not all highlighted items are visible in the current frame.

 When you finish examining the highlights, press Esc to remove them.

-Note that by default ReSharper automatically highlights all function exits when you set the caret at one of them.
+Note that by default ReSharper automatically highlights all function exits when you place the caret at one of them.